The Religious Landscape of the Mamluk Sultanate

 Enduring Influence and Conclusion

-The religious sects of the Mamluk era did not vanish with the Ottoman conquest in 1517.
-The four madhhabs continued to operate in Egypt and Syria, with the Hanafi school gaining favor under Ottoman rule.
-Sufi orders such as the Shadhiliyya and Qadiriyya spread further into Africa and Asia.
-The madrasa system established by the Mamluks provided the foundation for later educational institutions, including Al-Azhar’s transformation into a modern university.
-The architectural heritage of Mamluk religious complexes still defines the skylines of Cairo and Damascus, attracting scholars and tourists alike.
+The religious sects that flourished under the Mamluks did not disappear with the Ottoman conquest of 1517.
+The four-madhhab judicial system continued in Egypt and Syria, with the Hanafi school gaining additional prestige under Ottoman patronage.
+The Sufi orders expanded further into sub-Saharan Africa, India, and Southeast Asia, carrying the spiritual traditions of the Shadhiliyya, Qadiriyya, and other brotherhoods to new frontiers.
+The madrasa system established by the Mamluks provided the institutional foundation for later educational reforms, including the modernization of al-Azhar in the nineteenth century.
+The architectural heritage of Mamluk religious complexes still defines the historic skylines of Cairo, Damascus, and Aleppo, drawing scholars and visitors from around the world.
+More than monuments, these buildings remain living sites of worship and pilgrimage, connecting contemporary Muslims to the pious foundations of their predecessors.